tjs3m4/OO-Comparison/interfaces.md

 }
 ```

 Abstract classes cannot be instantiated, and a class inheriting from the abstract class must implement the pure virtual function.
-Only the pure virtual function must be overridden.
-To simplify, the difference between a virtual function and a pure virtual function is that a pure function MUST be overriden in an inheriting class.
-Failure to do so will result in a compile error.
+Note that only the pure virtual function must be overridden.

 Extending a class in C++ is done by the following:
 ```C++